When searching for an asset management tool, you’re entrusted with finding a solution that matches a set budget and delivers on desired functionality.

 - Dissatisfaction from the current systems: This could be a long list, generally it is.
 Otherwise, you would not be looking for new asset management solution.

-This is generally looked at in the later stages of the buying process (it is quite often a tick-box exercise).
-Following are some pointers;
+This is generally looked at in the later stages of the buying process and is quite often a tick-box exercise.

 - Asset Management Software Hosting: Where would you like to host your asset management solution?
 In your office (on-premise), Somewhere else (virtual servers) or in the cloud (public cloud or private cloud).

-- Security features of your hosting and your asset management solution.
+- Safety and data security: Security features of your hosting and your asset management solution.

-- Back-up procedures and protocols are equally important.
+- Data back-up: Back-up procedures and protocols are equally important.

 - Data Cleansing Guidelines: In practice, data must be cleaned every six months.
 It is vital to figure out the best ways to do this right at the start.